Caroline Barry

 Caroline Barry is an American actress who lives in Los Angeles.

 Life and career

 Caroline Barry was born and raised in Colorado Springs, Colorado.
 She graduated from the University of Colorado, where she studied acting.
 After graduation, Barry relocated to Los Angeles to pursue a career in acting.

-She landed the lead role of Nellie Bly in the biographical film 10 Days in a Madhouse (2015).
+Barry played the lead role of Nellie Bly in the biographical film 10 Days in a Madhouse (2015).